-That said, institutions need not be things like The Federal Reserve, or a government department, or a place you go when you need to spend some time separate from society.
-We have - for instance - the institution of marriage: which is a practice or a custom.
-It is in this sense which we will be using the word for the rest of Module 4.
+Institutions need not be physical entities such as The Federal Reserve, or a government department, or a place you go when you need to spend some time separate from society.
+We also have—for instance—the institution of marriage, which is a practice or a custom.
+It is in this sense we will be using the word for the rest of Chapter 4.

 Institutionally, counterpower takes the form of what we would call institutions of direct democracy, consensus and mediation; that is, ways of publicly negotiating and controlling that inevitable internal tumult and transforming it into social states (or if you like, forms of value) that society sees as the most desirable: conviviality, unanimity, fertility, prosperity, beauty, however it may be framed.